Brown-University-Library/bell/README.md

 ### flow ###

-- convert raw filemaker-pro xml to json
+- convert raw filemaker-pro xml to json (foundation/acc_num_to_data.py)

 - run script to get list of files in the images-to-ingest directory

 - compare imagefile-filenames to metadata-filenames and work through discrepancies w/J.C.
+    - end result: a json complete metadata file that has metadata for all supplied images

+- update metadata file with pid info

 - run through metadata:
     - update existing metadata object if necessary